tibble49/tibble49.github.io/_posts/2025-07-31-the-building-blocks-of-micro-frontend-architecture.md

+---
+title: "The Building Blocks of Micro Frontend Architecture"
+date: 2025-07-31
+categories: [frontend, architecture, software]
+tags: [micro-frontends, frontend, architecture, software, container, bounded-contexts, team-structure]
+series: micro-frontends
+author: Lindsey Tibbitts
+author_profile: true
+excerpt: "Learn the core architectural components that make micro frontends work — from containers and bounded contexts to team organization and governance strategies."
+---

 # 🏗️ The Building Blocks of Micro Frontend Architecture

-> *Once you’ve decided to adopt micro frontends, the next question is: how do you structure them?
-This post dives into the core architectural elements that make MFEs work — and the decisions you’ll need to make along the way.*
+> *Once you've decided to adopt micro frontends, the next question is: how do you structure them?
+This post dives into the core architectural elements that make MFEs work — and the decisions you'll need to make along the way.*

 ---